Lucie Krell

 Baby blues and postpartum depression

-Emotional fluctuations are normal.
-However, if persistent sadness occurs, it is important to talk to a midwife or a doctor to rule out postpartum depression.
+mood swings can occur in the first days after birth.
+This so-called baby blues is normal.
+However, if persistent low mood occurs, it is important to talk to a midwife or a doctor to rule out postpartum depression.

-• Visits should be relieving and not become an obligation.
+Visits should be relieving and not become an obligation.

-• Cuddling with skin contact fosters bonding.
+Cuddling with skin contact promotes bonding.

-• Take time to grow together as a family.
+Take time to grow together as a family.

 Foldable content